Transcript from a meeting with James Eaton on 23 May, 2020

 Q: Yes, thank you James, it’s definitely a good answer!
 I can see the danger with what they call ‘spiritual bypassing’, where realisation supposedly gets a person off the hook from being ethical, doing their psychological work and being relatively conscious as a human being in relationships and in the world.
 Obviously it’s an overlap, isn’t it.
 But I’m also aware that the psychological work can go around in circles, it can just repeat itself; how many lifetime does it take to work through the shit?!
 Maybe it never ever is worked through, and there’s something about accepting that that’s where it is, and holding the realisation as a container for when that stuff will get triggered—a smell or a piece of music, a song, a person, anything can trigger that.
 That’s my experience, it doesn’t ever go away; it will always catch me out and it can be difficult, but maybe it hasn’t got the charge, the sting that it did have.

 James: Yeah, I think that’s exactly right.
 It’s only the rational mind that now makes what I’ve just been talking about into a new destination: “Okay, so now I need to get through all my shit so that I’m perfect.”
 That’s another delusional character.
-There’s no end point, we’re not trying to get to this place ‘over here’, it’s not about that.
+There doesn’t have to be an end point, we’re not trying to get to this place ‘over here’, it’s not about that.
 But what you said then, beautiful, it’s about being able to acknowledge what’s there, so that we’re not fooling ourself, right?
-We’re not trying to split off, or deny, or fool ourselves; and if we know what’s there then, just as you sad, it loses its ability to take us over so that our actions are distorted or constrained by the pattern, belief, self-belief, or whatever it is.
+We’re not trying to split off, or deny, or fool ourselves; and if we know what’s there then, just as you said, it loses its ability to take us over so that our actions are distorted or constrained by the pattern, belief, self-belief, or whatever it is.
 So, it’s about clarity, acknowledgement, inclusion, and then we’re free to operate from that space of not-knowing, guided by the intelligence, the deep intelligence that we truly are.

-So I think we agree and can see the overlap, but I also acknowledge that we have to be careful not to get lost in that world, because it is endless; it goes deeper and deeper and deeper.
+So I think we agree and can see the overlap, but I also acknowledge that we have to be careful not to get lost in that world.
 We simply go on on our journey as our journey leads us.

 The more we’re able to include what’s there, rather than denying or repressing it, then the clearer it becomes, and the clearer it becomes then it’s like, “Oh it’s this pattern again; and that pattern again.”
 They become so familiar that they lose their charge, like you said, and become hollow shells, as the energy that was caught inside them has been re-integrated—we’ve reclaimed it.